-Biotechnology research and development organizations are finding themselves under pressure from many directions:
+Research and development organizations are finding themselves under pressure from many directions:

 All while the volume of data generated and processed in scientific laboratories continues to increase dramatically and the pressure for data to make decisions grows.
 Scientists and their R&D organizations want improved data management practices and increased operational efficiency: an integrated laboratory informatics infrastructure that goes beyond the vendor acronyms and delivers digitized scientific processes.

 Creating this integrated laboratory ecosystem and the subsequent support, maintenance, and extension of it is such a significant undertaking that only large companies with sufficient budget and resources have been able to attempt it.
-In this blog, we will explore a new approach to how biotech R&D organizations can benefit from a new capability-based Laboratory Informatics as a Service (LIaaS) offering.
+In this blog, we will explore a new approach to how R&D organizations can benefit from a new capability-based Laboratory Informatics as a Service (LIaaS) offering.

 Scientific organizations experience significant challenges in their informatics infrastructure:

-The Astrix Laboratory Informatics as a Service offering brings the “as a service” model to the biotech R&D informatics space.
+The Astrix Laboratory Informatics as a Service offering brings the “as a service” model to the R&D informatics space.
 As with the other capabilities such as infrastructure, technologies platforms like databases and web sites, and service functions such as help desks and finance, the “as a service” model is based on the customer buying what they need in terms of the deliverable capabilities in an optimized, low-impact manner.
 This approach limits the investment in capital assets and/or personnel required to obtain capabilities and makes them available in a “pay for what you use” manner based on a service catalog from a service vendor with service level agreements between the customer and provider.
 Furthermore, the time required to begin using the capabilities is typically significantly shorter than bringing the capabilities on-line internally.

 The trade-off is that the capabilities are generally more limited in terms of their ability to be specifically tailored or customized to the customer needs.
 Configuration of the systems is generally supported, permitting enablement of built-in features or adjustments in the system behavior, but deeper modification of the system to introduce customer-specific features is much more limited.
 This trade-off between being able to meet the full specific detailed desires of a customer and obtaining a potentially less than prefect system faster and less expensively is a core aspect of the decision to pursue “as a service” offerings vs the traditional method of building the capability in-house.